 State Selection Factors

+The states of Florida, Indiana, Iowa and Virginia — participants in the ASPIRE initiative's first round — will return for the second round, with Louisiana, Montana, and New York chosen to receive first-time assistance.
 ODEP selected these seven states because of their state agencies' commitment to advancing CIE for persons with mental health conditions.
-Though selected states will not receive direct funding from the ASPIRE initiative, ASPIRE states will receive between 100 and 300 SME hours of support.
+Though selected states will not receive direct funding from the ASPIRE initiative, ASPIRE states will receive between 100 and 300 subject matter expert (SME) hours of support.

 Technical Working Group

 ODEP has convened a Technical Working Group (TWG) to provide ongoing information and expertise, and updates on respective and prospective agency-led initiatives and policies that support ASPIRE goals.
 The ASPIRE TWG is composed of representatives from national mental health stakeholder organizations, experts in the field, and key federal partners.
-Federal partner agencies include the Department of Health and Human Services’ Administration for Community Living, Office of the Assistance Secretary for Planning and Evaluation, and the Substance Abuse and Mental Health Services Administration.
-Other federal agency participants include the Social Security Administration, the Department of Veterans Affairs/Veterans Health Administration, the Centers for Medicare and Medicaid Services/Center for Medicaid and Children’s Health Insurance Program Services, and the Department of Education/Rehabilitative Services Administration.
+Federal partner agencies include:

 ASPIRE Learning Community

-Strong learning communities share results and metrics to figure out what works best for whom and why.
+Strong learning communities share results and metrics to determine what works best.
 They are also a highly targeted and effective way to expand effective evidence-based practices to a larger audience.
 The ASPIRE learning community involves collaboration between many partners, including ODEP, Westat, the TWG, states, providers, and other key stakeholders, with the goal of expanding evidence-based employment services like IPS, and increasing CIE for people with mental health conditions.
+Recordings of learning community meetings are available for states and local policymakers.